vannguyengd/gooddata-ui/docs/10_vis__theme_provider.md

 ### Using the Theme Provider component with a custom theme

-You can create properties of a custom theme, and pass the theme to the `ThemeProvider` that you added to your application.
+You can create properties of a custom theme, and pass the theme to the `ThemeProvider` that you added to your application (for all available properties, see [the declaration of ITheme](https://github.com/gooddata/gooddata-ui-sdk/blob/master/libs/sdk-backend-spi/src/workspace/styling/theme.ts#L178)).

 ```jsx
 import { ThemeProvider } from "@gooddata/sdk-ui-theme-provider";